Shared ownership doesn’t mean I have to share

 Harjeet Singh, mum of two, works as a housekeeper.
 She bought a 25 per cent share of a three bedroom home at Abbey Meadows, Leicester, through shared ownership with NCHA.

 “My two boys and I needed to find a new home and renting was expensive.
 My employer who had a connection with the builder at Abbey Meadows proposed shared ownership.

 “There are some misconceptions about shared ownership - I thought I would have to live with other people because it’s shared ownership (I don’t!).
 My employer fully explained the scheme and I asked a lot of questions before I committed.

 “I work long hours and so my eldest son helped with emails to ensure a smooth process.
 I felt apprehensive, but Kirren in the sales team supported me so much, she explained everything really well.”

 Harjeet was lucky to have a £20,000 deposit so only required a mortgage of £47,500 and pays £477.62 rent on the remaining share.

 “I’ve had a good experience, the process was very speedy and I am very happy to have this beautiful new home.
 The house is convenient for my boys and my work.
-I do not drive so it has good public transport connections into the city.
-In a year or two I would like to start saving money so I can purchase the property so I own it outright.
+I don't drive, but it has good public transport connections into the city.
+In a year or two I would like to start saving money so I can purchase the property and own it outright.